AlexisSamp/BabyNamesDashboard-Statistics-Canada-replica/README.md

-# A Replica of Statistics Canada Baby Names Dashbaord
+# A Replica of Statistics Canada Baby Names Dashboard
 ## Overview
 This project recreates the Statistics Canada Baby Names Observatory dashboard using publicly available raw data from Statistics Canada birth name records from 1991-2024.
 Both the original dashboard and data can be found [here](https://www150.statcan.gc.ca/n1/pub/71-607-x/71-607-x2023021-eng.htm)